About Dr. Nicholas Tullo.

 Dr. Tullo practiced Electrophysiology at Newark Beth Israel and at the General Hospital Center at Passaic from 1988 to 1991, when he was selected to start a new Electrophysiology program at St. Joseph's Regional Medical Center in Paterson, NJ.
 He acted as Director of the Cardiac Arrhythmia and Pacemaker Service at St. Joseph's from 1991 to 2003.
 During that time, he was also an associate professor of medicine at Seton Hall University School of Graduate Medical Education in South Orange, NJ.
 He also served as councilman for the NJ Chapter of the American College of Cardiology.
 In 2003, Dr. Tullo moved to Tennessee to join the Chattanooga Heart Institute.
 After three years of living in the South, Dr. Tullo and his family realized where their roots were, and he moved back to New Jersey in July, 2006 to join Consultants in Cardiology.

 He practices cardiac electrophysiology, the subspecialty dealing with heart rhythm problems.
 He also runs the pacemaker and implantable defibrillator program.
 In addition, he is a regional expert in fainting and has lectured across the country and has been interviewed on television and radio regarding this common condition.
 Dr. Tullo also has extensive experience with autonomic dysfunction such as orthostatic hypotension and the Postural Tachycardia Syndrome (POTS) and serves as a medical advisor to the Dysautonomia Information Network (DINET.org) and STARS-US.org, an international advocacy group for patients with these conditions.
 Dr. Tullo has been involved in many multicenter research studies, and his work have been published in numerous professional journals.
-He regularly gives lectures to physicians, nurses, and technicians at St. Barnabas Medical Center in Livingson, NJ, and even received the "Excellence In Caring" award from St. Barnabas.
-In 2012 he was voted "TOP DOC" by his peers in New Jersey and featured in New Jersey Monthly Magazine.
-In 2013 he completed a physician-initiated clinical research project involving implantable cardiac monitors (ICM), studying the optimal implant depth in a series of patients undergoing ICM insertion.
-He presented his research findings in May of 2014 at the Heart Rhythm Society Annual Scientific Session in San Francisco, CA. He was also on the faculty at HRS, and spoke on the yield of diagnostic testing in patients with syncope.
+He regularly gives lectures to physicians, nurses, and technicians at St. Barnabas Medical Center in Livingson, NJ, has received the "Excellence In Caring" award from St. Barnabas, and has even been voted "TOP DOC" by his peers and featured in New Jersey Monthly Magazine.
+He has done independent research with implantable cardiac monitors (ICM), studying the optimal technique for inserting these very commonly used devices, and has presented his research findings at the Heart Rhythm Society's Annual Scientific Sessions.
+He has been on the faculty at HRS, and spoke on the yield of diagnostic testing in patients with syncope.

 Dr. Tullo is Assistant Clinical Professor of Medicine at the Rutgers University School of Medicine and Dentistry of New Jersey.
 He is board-certified in internal medicine, cardiovascular disease, and clinical cardiac electrophysiology.
+He is the creator of several educational websites including Heart Rhythm Central, New Jersey Center for Fainting, and ECG Academy.
 His hobbies include audio/video production and computer graphics/animation.
 He also played lead guitar in a rock band called "Crash Cart."